Advertisement

 Everyday Examples: Weather, Cooking & Health

-Weather forecasts are the most common place where people need a temperature conversion.
-If you are travelling from Europe to the US and your app shows 28°C, that equals 82.4°F – hot enough that you will probably want a T-shirt and plenty of water.
+If you are travelling from Europe to the US and your app shows 28°C, that equals 82.4°F — hot enough for a T-shirt.
 On the other side, −5°C is 23°F, which means ice, frost and winter jackets.

-In the kitchen, ovens and recipes might use different scales.
-A typical European recipe that says 180°C corresponds to 356°F on an American oven.
+In the kitchen, a typical European recipe that says 180°C corresponds to 356°F on an American oven.
 Getting this wrong and setting the oven to 180°F would give you a lukewarm box, not a proper baking temperature.
-Use this converter whenever you need to match oven settings or check food safety temperatures.
+For body temperature, a normal reading is around 37°C (98.6°F) and a high fever of 40°C is 104°F. Always consult a healthcare professional for medical advice.

 If you are tracking health metrics, you may also find our BMI Calculator and Calorie Calculator helpful.